Mathematics (MATH)

 MATH 4327.
 Introduction to Complex Analysis and Its Applications.

 This course introduces topics in the theory of functions of a complex variable (contour integrals, series, residues of analytic functions, and conformal mappings) with engineering and science applications.
 These include solving boundary value problems, locating zeros of analytic functions, analyzing two-dimensional heat and fluid flows, and calculating inverse Laplace transforms.
-Prerequisite: MATH 2393 and MATH 3323 both with grades of "C" or better.
+Prerequisite: [MATH 2393 or MATH 2473] and MATH 3323 both with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.